linknn/turbo-fiesta/README.md

 ## 🎨 Global Theme System

-The app uses a global color scheme defined in `:root` within `App.css`.
+The app uses a global color scheme defined in `:root` within `theme.css`.
 This provides a **shared palette of CSS variables** for both light and dark themes, making it easy to adjust or expand the look of the entire application.

 Example snippet: